Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Numerical simulation

 We designed the stratification and surface forcing to ensure a representative and relatively stable evolution of the MLD \citep{legay_framework_2024}.
-Following the framework of \citet{legay_framework_2024}, we plot the initial horizontal distribution of four dimensionless parameters that characterize ML dynamics (Fig.~\ref{fig:mldass_d0}).
-The parameter $\lambda_s=-B_0 h/u_*^3$ represents the relative contribution of surface cooling and wind forcing, where $B_0=-Q/(\rho_0 c_p \alpha g)$ is the buoyancy flux, $h$ is the MLD computed based on a buoyancy difference of \qty{3e-4}{\meter\per\second\squared} from the surface \citep{griffies_omip_2016}, and $u_*=\sqrt{\tau_w/\rho_0}$ is the friction velocity.
+Following the framework of \citet{legay_framework_2024}, we plot the initial horizontal distribution of four dimensionless parameters that characterize ML dynamics (Fig.~\ref{fig:mldass_d0} in Appendix~\ref{app:mldass}).
+The parameter $\lambda_s=-B_0 h/u_*^3$ represents the relative contribution of surface cooling and wind forcing, where $B_0=-\alpha g Q/(\rho_0 c_p)$ is the buoyancy flux, $h$ is the MLD computed based on a buoyancy difference of \qty{3e-4}{\meter\per\second\squared} from the surface \citep{griffies_omip_2016}, and $u_*=\sqrt{\tau_w/\rho_0}$ is the friction velocity.
 The two Richardson numbers, $R_h=(N_h h/u_*)^2$ and $R_h^*=(N_h h/w_*)^2$, describe the stability of the ML with respect to wind-driven turbulence and convective mixing, respectively.
 Here $N_h^2$ represents the stratification at the base of the ML, and $w_*=(-B_0 h)^{1/3}$ is the convective velocity scale.
 The last parameter, $f/N_h$, characterizes the influence of rotation relative to stratification.
+For reference, the ratios of $B_{\Ek}/B_0=25.5$ and $B_0/(f w_*^2)=1.75$ with $B_{\Ek}=\tau_w M^2_0/(\rho_0 f)$.